-Your path name should be a succinct description of the path's purpose.
-Users should know what to expect before clicking through the path.
+Your path name should be a succinct description of the Path's purpose.
+Users should know what to expect before clicking through.

-Once a path name has been saved, the associated URL cannot be changed.
-A URL can be reused only when the original path has been deleted.
-Make sure your URL naming convention is specific enough, so that naming doesn't become a challenge when additional paths are created.
+After a path name is saved, the associated URL cannot be changed.
+A URL can be reused only when the original path is deleted.
+Make sure your URL naming convention is specific enough, so that naming does not become a challenge when you create additional Paths.

-Page summaries aren't just summaries of your articles; they offer a bulleted overview of your entire path.
+Page summaries act as a bulleted overview of your entire Path.
 Aim for consistency in voice and messaging.
-Summaries are also important for improving SEO across your entire site.

 Page restriction consistency